Afsarwala tomb

 The Afsarwala tomb complex consists of a tomb and mosque, located inside the Humayun's Tomb complex in the south of New Delhi, India.
 The mausoleum houses the tomb of an unknown person.
-The tomb, together with other structures, forms the UNESCO World Heritage Site of Humayun's tomb complex.The Afsarwala tomb is located east of the Arab Serai at the Humayun's Tomb complex in Delhi, India.
-The Afsarwala tomb is located south-east from the mosque.
+The tomb, together with other structures, forms the UNESCO World Heritage Site of Humayun's tomb complex.
+Within the complex, the tomb stands east of the Arab Serai and south-east of the mosque.

 Name and dating

 According to an explanation by the Archeological Survey of India the name "Afsarwala tomb" could derive from افسر, making the building an "officer-wala's tomb", a grave for a military commander.
 A more recent theory points instead to the Transcaucasian tribal name Afsar or Afshar as a more likely origin, noting that several elite members of this tribe were employed at the early Mughal court, including one namebearer, who helped Humayun during his return and recapture of India in 1555.
 New findings suggest that Afsarwala, no matter its etymology, might in any case be a misnomer, since the mosque of the complex was apparently built by Gulbadan Begum, under the title “Nawab Begum”, during the reign of Akbar (c.
 1577–1581 CE).